-Bernadette Peters and the Muppets singing "Just One Person" to Robin, who is feeling ignored and overlooked.
-It's a beautiful moment, but the Muppets managed to top it when they reprise the song, twice, after Jim Henson's death (once during the memorial service with Scooter as the lead singer, once during the Muppets Celebrate Jim Henson TV special with Robin as the lead singer), dedicating the song to him.
+- Bernadette Peters and the Muppets singing "Just One Person" to Robin, who is feeling ignored and overlooked.
+It's a beautiful moment, but the Muppets manage to top it when they reprise the song, twice, after Jim Henson's death (once during the memorial service with Scooter as the lead singer, and once during the Muppets Celebrate Jim Henson TV special with Robin as the lead singer), dedicating the song to him.
 It is a serious Tear Jerker, but also warm and heartfelt.

 Robin: "You know, this Jim Henson may be gone, but maybe he's still here too, inside us — believing in us!"

-Pretty much the entire The Muppets Remember Jim Henson special, in fact.
+- Pretty much the entire The Muppets Remember Jim Henson special, in fact.

-The second season had two very similar sketches that were just made of d'aww: one where Rowlf sings What a Wonderful World to a puppy, and one where Link Hogthrob sings Sonny Boy to a piglet.
+- The second season had two very similar sketches that were just made of d'aww: one where Rowlf sings "What a Wonderful World" to a puppy, and one where Link Hogthrob sings "Sonny Boy" to a piglet.
 In both cases the "children" were played by actual live animal babies, multiplying the cuteness and heartwarming factors by several orders of magnitude.

-Harry Belafonte and the Muppets singing "Turn the World Around".
+- Harry Belafonte and the Muppets singing "Turn the World Around".
 I dare anyone to watch that and not come away singing and smiling.